anastasia-zhukova/Diverse_CDCR_datasets/NiDENT-prep/README.md

 We propose a train-val-test split for NiDENT in the ```train_val_test_split.json``` file.
 The split is on the subtopic level and assigns three subtopics for training and one per validation and test.

-A mapping of the subtopic IDs to topic names is the following: 0) bukavu, 1) china, 2) israel, 3) peru, 4) tajikistan.
+A mapping of the subtopic IDs to subtopic names is the following: 0) bukavu, 1) china, 2) israel, 3) peru, 4) tajikistan.

 ### Topic organization
 News articles in the dataset are organized as following: